 This year, $5 of your registration fee will be donated to the Fish and Wildlife Foundation of Florida in cooperation with the Florida Fish and Wildlife Conservation Commission.
 This contribution will help provide the necessary funding for FWC staff and welltrained volunteers to continue shorebird conservation activities.
 Learn more...

 All Festival activities are suitable for young people and many are of educational value for K-12.
 The following activities may be of particular interest to families.
 Youth under 12 years of age are admitted free to all Classroom presentations and Keynote presentations when accompanied by a paying adult.
-Registration is required.
+Registration is required for most of these, but you should check at the Festival Registration Desk.
 Children must be accompanied by an adult at all times.

 An outstanding array of eagles, hawks, falcons and owls.
 The Raptor Project leads the way in outstanding, top quality, professional wildlife education with Jonathan Wood, president and founder of "The Raptor Project".
 Learn more...